rrmn/itter/Readme.md

 # itter.sh - Social Media for Purists

-itter.sh is a minimalist Social mMedia platform accessible exclusively via terminal.
+itter.sh is a minimalist Social Media platform accessible exclusively via terminal.

 It uses Python with `asyncssh` for the server and Supabase for the backend database and real-time updates.